-Since Mizu Yokan and Neri Yokan are representative varieties of Wagashi confections, if you have never heard of them before, please check the differences below I actually compared this time.
+Since Mizu Yokan and Neri Yokan are representatives of Wagashi, if you have never tried them before, please read on and find out the difference.

-This is because Neri Yokan contains a higher proportion of agar than Mizu Yokan.
-As for Mizu Yokan, the jelly can be easily scooped up with a spoon but is difficult to eat with a cocktail stick.
+It is because Neri Yokan contains more agar than Mizu Yokan.
+As you can see in the photo, the latter jelly can be scooped up with a spoon but is hard to eat with a cocktail stick.

-In contrast, Neri Yokan is dense and firm, so with a cocktail stick, you can easily put it into the mouth.
+In contrast, Neri Yokan is dense and firm.
+So with a stick, you can effortlessly put it into the mouth.

-On the other hand, this Neri Yokan is made from sugar, Azuki red bean paste, and Kanten.
+On the other hand, the Neri Yokan consists of sugar, Azuki red bean paste, and Kanten.

 Actually, you can make Mizu Yokan and Neri Yokan with the same ingredients; sugar, Azuki red bean paste, and Kanten.